jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Lastly, and perhaps most tricky, life is littered with selection biases; what we observe is almost never perfectly representative of the overall population but is biased in one way or another.
 It is important for our simulated data to have similar selection biases.
 For example, [a hospital in Canada](https://onlinelibrary.wiley.com/doi/pdf/10.1111/joim.12363) noticed when analyzing bicycle accidents at the ER, wearing a helmet was correlated with having a concussion and you were ~50% more likely to have a serious injury compared to not wearing a helmet.
 That seems wrong, doesn't it?

-This is a case of a specific selection bias called a collider bias (or Berkson's paradox).
+This is a specific form of selection bias called collider bias (or Berkson's paradox).
 The hospital isn't seeing all bike riders and all bike accidents; they don't see all the cases where a bike rider is wearing a helmet and that helmet saved them from going to the ER.
 As a result, the helmet effectively filtered out lower-end accidents leaving only the more serious accidents for the ER.

 You find this pattern all the time when doing data analysis.
 You see a study on what it takes to make a successful startup, but they only look at the ones who made it, not the ones that died out.
 You analyze active users and forget the ones who churned.
 The data you have is conditioned on having survived long enough to be recorded.
 It's a kind of selection echo: the world you see isn't the world as it is, but the world that lasted.